Envelope Structure#

 }

-Action: Sidecar applies resiliency policy: retries if configured, or routes to x-sink (phase: failed) if exhausted/non-retryable
+Action: Sidecar applies resiliency policy: retries if configured, or routes to x-sink (phase: failed) if exhausted/non-retryable.

 Payload Enrichment Pattern#